pjabang1/xam-html-converter/README.md

 xam-html
 ========

-Convert html file to text, json, array
+Convert html to text, html to json, html to array